 Dr Yuechao Xu /yuechao-xu

 Yuechao received his PhD from Dalian University of Technology mid-2017.
 He joined us as a postdoctoral research fellow in August 2018.
 His research focuses on developing catalytic systems for the ring opening polymerization of novel monomers to form a diverse range of functional polyesters.
 He has been trying to understand why people in Scotland can drink to midnight without tasty dishes.

 Dr Mitch Perry /mitch-perry

 Mitch completed his PhD in 2017 at the University of British Columbia with Laurel Schafer.
-He focused on the development of novel amine-containing monomers and polymers through hydroaminoalkylation and ring-opening metathesis polymerization, respectively.
+He focused on the development of novel amine-containing small molecules, monomers and polymers through hydroaminoalkylation and ring-opening metathesis polymerization.
 He is currently a post-doc in the Shaver group working on the synthesis of biodegradable polyesters and is involved in the multi-disciplinary EPSRC funded RE3 projects.